abnaki/albiruni/README.md

 Practical applications for visualization:
 - personal travel records
  - macroscopic view
  - finding detail buried in many files
 - drone flight logs
+ - geotagged photos, videos
 - scientific research
-- business/sales
+- business
-- real estate
+ - sales, real estate
+ - agriculture/forestry
+ - energy utilities and exploration
+ - aviation
+- government, regulatory
-- government/regulatory
+ - disaster, search, rescue
  - law enforcement
  - criminal investigation
-- disaster/search/rescue
-- miltary/defense
-- aviation
-- agriculture/forestry
+ - miltary, defense
+ - black boxes, event data recorders
 - political campaigns
-- energy utilities and exploration

 Some of these domains would require minor straightforward implementation.
 Anything is possible, given a source of sample data, or file, and a documented specification/standard, better yet already coded in C#.

 OpenStreetMaps will be displayed, as they are free.
 Some popular alternative maps require licensing, yet they are feasible for a derivative work.

 ## Ideas on the drawing board

+New kinds of data emerge with new technology, leading to endless possible features for Albiruni.

 The display may vary with dimensions of interest, such as date/time or any given property of the spatial points.
 Color, shade, and hiding/filtering will help answer questions about these variables.
 Users may want to know:
 - All regions covered in a range of dates
 - Dates when a region of interest was covered
-- Regions that were never covered
+- Regions that were never covered in a period
 - Correlations/intersections between multiple specific tracks, or between a GPS track and other date/location information

-It will be useful to select waypoints or tracks, combining different or redundant data from several original files, and save to a new file for use in a GPS.

 Albiruni would bridge gaps in other applications.
 After you seek answers and find/create a file, open the file in a [preferred application](./Documents/OtherApplications.md).
+It will be useful to select waypoints or tracks, combining different or redundant data from several original files, and save a new file for use in a GPS.

 ## Acknowledgments

-Much harder if not for:
+Gold medal contributions to open source mapping:

 - [XAML Map Control](http://xamlmapcontrol.codeplex.com)
 - [Geospatial Library](https://github.com/sibartlett/Geo.git)